โ† Back to blogยทHow-toยท8 min read

 Explain [complex concept] as if I were in 9th grade.
 Then explain it again at undergraduate level.
 Then at graduate level.
 I want to see how the explanation changes.

-This builds your understanding in layers instead of dropping you in the deep end.
+It builds understanding in layers instead of dumping you into the deep end and hoping you swim.

-This is the line where most students lose the plot.
+This is where most people lose the plot, and it's a genuinely fine line, so let me be blunt about it.
 Don't ask AI to write your essay.
-Do ask AI to coach you through writing it.
+Do ask it to coach you through writing your own.

 Bad: